EENI Global Business School.

 1. Coursework.
 Study of the Subjects (minimum 20 ECTS, maximum 60 ECTS)

-2. Research Work and Thesis Plan of the Doctorate (40 ECTS);
+2. Research Work and Thesis Plan of the Doctorate (40 ECTS)

-3. Thesis and Thesis Defense (120 ECTS).
+3. Thesis and Thesis Defense (120 ECTS)

 EENI provides a range of Related Subjects to the Islamic Economic Area.
 The Doctoral Student can select the most suitable subjects depending on the thesis.
-The Doctoral Student selects the subjects once formalized the enrolment.
+The Doctoral Student selects the subjects once formalized the enrollment.

 The Doctoral Students can choose the subjects from those offered by EENI with a minimum of 20 ECTS and a maximum of 60 ECTS.